placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 author: Paulus Cicero
 ---

-Of the many interesting stories in *Between the World and Me*, I keep coming back t

-The story takes place in a movie theater in the Upper West Side, after taking his son to see *Howl's Moving Castle*.
+Of the many interesting stories in *Between the World and Me*, I keep coming back to one in particular.
+The story takes place in a movie theater in the Upper West Side, after Ta-Nehisi Coates takes his son to see *Howl's Moving Castle*.

 >The theater was crowded, and when we came out...you were moving at the dawdling speed of a small child.
 A white woman pushed you and said, "Come on!" (p.93-4).